SalonenTeemu/e2ee-real-time-chat-app/README.md

 ## TODO

-- Encrypt private key before storing in browser
+- Connect automatically to socket again
-- Cache shared keys
+- Use userId in the encryptedPrivateKey key name in indexedDB?
-- Key exchange between users (X25519 (Elliptic Curve Diffie-Hellman))
+- Error messages when the passport given for derivation is wrong
-- Generate shared secret using ECDH (Elliptic Curve Diffie-Hellman)
+- HTTPS
-- Message decryption: recipient decrypts the message using shared session key
+- Use CryptoKey in saving key in memory?
 - General and chat-related notifications
 - Detailed logging for security monitoring
 - Rate limiting to prevent abuse